mickfuzz/phd4/_posts/thesis_chapters/2023-12-5-Gdps_reduced.md

     Ma: Yeah.
     Mi: It seemed to have value in that you were just doing it in the same format that you would use for the game.

     Ma:   Yeah.
 I think it's really important.
 I think the pencil and pen thing just didn't work did it.
 We sketched...
 It's got its place.
 But it's, the kids weren't that interested in using the graph paper to block out Piskel.
 It didn't translate.
-It was just easier to block it out straight in software.
+It was just easier to block it out straight in software. -->

-A similar sentiment is expressed by another pair as use the they ideation helped by GDPs is the following example which shows Te and Da are creating a new tilemap for a maze game.
+another pair's ideation helped by the use of a GDPs is the following example which shows Te and Da are creating a new tilemap for a maze game.
 Te is able to map existing knowledge of tools and home knowledge of the kid of game he is imagining to rapidly make revisions.

     Te: Oo.
 Shall we try to make it (unintelligible).
 Cos in pac man you can go off the edge.
     Da: and you wrap round the other way?